makrai/notes/scialom2004-multiling-summ.md

   * TextRank parameters might actually overfit English
 * Table 3, we report the performance ratio between
-  * TextRank and Pointer Generator on our corpus, as well as on CNN/DM and two other English corpora (DUC and NewsRoom).
+  * TextRank and Pointer Generator on our corpus, as well as on CNN/DM and two other English corpora (DUC and NewsRoom)
     * close to 1 on English corpora (ratio between 0.85 to 1.21)
       but not in other languages (ratio between 0.37 to 0.65)
   * Pointer-Generator => BERT-M suggests that this model, despite its generic